 Despite its strategic location, no drilling had been conducted on the Basin Creek ground in recent times, representing a fresh exploration opportunity.

 DevEx has commenced an exploration campaign at the northern end of the Main Ridge Prospect which returned an extensive, near surface zone of gold in rock chips.

 The compilation of Company exploration with historic data has defined a +4km long gold system at the Main Ridge Gold Prospect, located within the Basin Creek Project.

 Figure 1: Location of the Basin Creek Project, in close proximity to the Junee Project, within the Lachlan Fold Belt of New South Wales.

-Multiple new gold anomalies have been identified by soil geochemical sampling within the +4km long gold system at the Main Ridge Gold Prospect, part of the Basin Creek Project.
+Multiple new gold anomalies were identified by soil geochemical sampling within the +3.5km long gold system at the Main Ridge Gold Prospect, part of the Basin Creek Project.

 These anomalies are closely associated with several areas where previous Company rock chip samples, recording grades of up to 8.0g/t Au, were identified in strongly altered felsic to intermediate volcanic rocks.